 - Own special projects, as needed, to identify and source the right technologies to support our talent initiatives.

-To be successful in this job, you possess these five qualities:
+To be successful in this job, you possess these four qualities:

-- Deep commitment to racial equity.
+- Deep commitment to racial equity and inclusion.
 Measuring performance and potential is full of landmines based on implicit bias and existing power dynamics.
 Building high-quality, diverse pools and teams doesn’t happen by accident—it takes intention and commitment at every level in the organization, starting with you.
-You can devise and implement creative, concrete and pragmatic ways to address or prevent potential equity challenges and mitigate bias in the hiring process.
+You can devise and implement creative, concrete, and pragmatic ways to address or prevent potential equity challenges and mitigate bias in the hiring process.

 In addition to these core qualities, you are someone who can effectively:

-- Make the ED (and/or) #2 your key client/partner.
-They may be the boss, but their ongoing learning and development is key to the organization’s success though often overlooked in the daily grind.
+- Make the ED (and/or #2) your key client/partner.
+They may be the boss, but their ongoing learning and development is key to the organization’s success (even though it can often be overlooked in the daily grind).
 And as one of the few people with full organizational scope, the more you two share a brain, the more strategic you can be in future-oriented talent development.

 What Else You Should Know